dfirale/evtscanner/README.md

 ## USAGE

 1.)
 Powershell needs to be run with elevated privileges (admin/system).
-Deploy through GPO or run with PsExec etc.
+Deploy the script through GPO or run with PsExec etc.

 2.)
 Pass the syslog endpoint ip as parameter - example:
 ```